 Done right the benefits for a company investing in its own scheme are that it can set its own standards, choose its own means of verification, follow its own processes and, usually, save money.
 It can also potentially attract public funding as the government is increasingly committed to channelling aid money through the private sector.

-But very importantly there are benefits for Fairtrade farmers and workers too if we partner with robust company-owned schemes.
+Very importantly there are benefits for Fairtrade farmers and workers too if we partner with robust company-owned schemes.
 Not only does it take us a step closer to making our vision reality, we can make sure Fairtrade principles and theory of change impacts are embedded at the heart of a business.
 We can make sure farmers and workers are benefiting, and their needs are central – in line with our empowerment principle.
 That farmers have control through organisations over how their additional premium (or equivalent) income is spent.
 We can also ensure that there is transparency and we can hold businesses to account.

 Partnering with businesses shows we are able to be flexible beyond our core expertise in certification, and remain relevant in a changing world.